-McConnell blocks sentencing bill, upsetting Grassley, GOP
+Trump prods McConnell on sentencing bill: ‘Go for it Mitch!’

 WASHINGTON (AP) — Senate Majority Leader Mitch McConnell’s reluctance to hold a vote on a popular criminal justice bill has angered top Republican senators and created an unusual rift with a longtime GOP ally, Sen. Chuck Grassley of Iowa.

-For the 85-year-old chairman of the Judiciary Committee, this is not the way Senate is supposed to operate.
-Grassley was expecting some deference from McConnell after delivering on Trump’s judicial nominees — including two now on the Supreme Court.
-Trump backs the criminal justice bill, too, but McConnell says it’s divisive.
-His reluctance to take up Grassley’s priority shows the limits of the Senate’s old-fashioned customs in an era of heightened partisan politics.
+And on Friday, it also brought on a tweet from President Donald Trump.

+“Hopefully Mitch McConnell will ask for a VOTE on Criminal Justice Reform,” Trump tweeted.
+“It is extremely popular and has strong bipartisan support.
+It will also help a lot of people, save taxpayer dollars, and keep our communities safe.
+Go for it Mitch!”

+Minutes later Grassley tweeted that he and the president had spoken about “the growing support” for the legislation.

 Most Read Nation & World Stories